ECONOMICAL DESIGN

 PITFALLS

-If you are wired with an Economical Design, this pitfall arises from your natural strength in calculating value.
-You excel at evaluating the worth of investments, purchases, and strategic decisions—ensuring that resources are used wisely.
-But this same strength can also make it difficult for you to recognize the deeper significance of non-material aspects of life.
+If you are wired with an Economical Design, this pitfall arises from your natural strength in stewardship and resource management.
+You excel at protecting and distributing resources wisely.
+But this same strength can become imbalanced, leading you to label or dismiss others based on assumptions rather than genuine understanding.

 MIGRATING YOUR PITFALL